chetnashah/webconcepts/ios-work/ObjC.md

 @interface Person
 - @property (copy) NSString* name;// will generate ivar "_name" and getters/setters as "name" used via . and also method setName
 @end
 ```

+`@synthesize` a property within an implementation, allows you to use custom prop name instead of `_propName` ivar.